 The priority amount exists to protect lenders and give them flexibility when securing their loans-but it doesn't mean you owe more than what's in your loan agreement.

-When buying a property, your lawyer will typically explain the priority amount listed in your mortgage documents.
-If you're unsure, don’t hesitate to ask them to clarify how it might affect your situation.
+When buying a property, your lawyer will typically explain the priority amount.
+If you're unsure, don't hesitate to ask them to clarify how it might affect your situation-especially if you own or plan to own multiple properties.